 Frank ignored her attempt to shift blame.
 Instead, he considered a couple of different replies, based on what he already knew from that morning.
 He settled for saying, “Carrie, you must realize that you won’t succeed.”

-“I admit that after our discussion, the point sounds almost moot, in that if works, we may not know that it did.
-But damn it, I have to try.
-The machine is set for today, I still have one current coin with me… all I can hope is that I somehow randomly travel back to a lot earlier in the morning.”
+“I admit that after our talk, it’s a bit of a moot point, in that if works, we may not know that it did.
+But damn it, I still have to try.
+I mean, the machine is set for today, I still have one current coin with me… all I can hope is that I’ll randomly travel back to a lot earlier in the morning.”
 She half smiled.
-“Maybe it will even erase me hitting you.”
+“Hey, maybe it will erase me hitting you.”

 “Talk to you later then?”
 Frank remarked.